Quick to make, tasty to eat and healthy when made with low fat, quality beef. This is a meal all the family will enjoy.

 Separate the mixture into four equal portions.
 With wet hands, form each portion into a ball shape.
 Flatten the mixture with your hands to a thickness of about 2½cm / 1in.
 Place the beef burgers on a plate, drizzle a little oil over them and place in the refrigerator for half an hour (longer if preparing well in advance).

-Assemble your beef burger in any order you fancy (see our picture on the right for our preference).
-It should include the burger, lettuce, tomato, sliced red onions, tomato relish and a slice of bacon.
+Assemble your beef burger in any order you fancy (see our picture below for our preference).
+It should include the burger, lettuce, tomato, sliced red onions, tomato relish / chutney and a slice of bacon.

 The beef burgers, by themselves, freeze very well and will last a couple of months in the freezer.